-Prerequisite: BIB 1303, BIB1304, and either PTH 2311 or PTH 4300.
+Prerequisite: PTH 2311 or PTH 4300 or consent of instructor.

 PRACTICAL THEOLOGY 4312.
 CHRISTIAN PROCLAMATION.

 A study of the principles of expository sermon preparation with a focus on the effective use of narrative elements in communicating the Gospel to a postmodern world.
 The course will explore a variety of sermon forms and the use of media and sensory materials.
 Emphasis will be on sermon preparation and other vital issues relating to the preaching task.
 Fall, odd years.